360.859.9090 | 503.405.4300

 Are spiders venemous?

-In general, no. Though all — yes, all! — spiders are venomous, very few spiders found in the Pacific Northwest are harmful to humans and common household pets.
-The two species of spiders that fall into the category of harmful and/or medically important are the Black Widow and Yellow Sac spiders.
-Good news for us is that they very rarely are seen in this region of the northwest, preferring the arid, high-desert climates of Eastern Washington and Oregon.
+In general, no. Though all — yes, all!
+Spiders are venomous; very few spiders found in the Pacific Northwest are harmful to humans and common household pets.
+The two species of spiders that fall into the category of dangerous and medically important are the Black Widow and Yellow Sac spiders.
+The good news for us is that they rarely are seen in this northwest region, preferring the arid, high-desert climates of Eastern Washington and Oregon.

 How else are spiders harmful?

-Now, spiders are not physically harmful, but for some their presence can be emotionally harmful, with reportedly millions of Americans experiencing some form of arachnophobia (fear of spiders).
-What’s more is that a home overrun with pests is simply uncomfortable.
+Now, spiders are not physically harmful, but for some, their presence can be emotionally harmful, with reportedly millions of Americans experiencing some form of arachnophobia (fear of spiders).
+What’s more, a home overrun with pests is simply uncomfortable.
 Why put your loved ones at risk when trusted pest extermination support is just a phone call away?

 Are SPIDERS SEASONAL?